Pay-per-call APIs for software that buys for itself.

 A toll road for data.

-ApiToll is an HTTP gateway where every request costs a fraction of a cent in USDC.
+ApiToll is an HTTP gateway where every request carries a price in USDC — set by the data provider, anything from a sub-cent micro-lookup to dollars per call for high-value data.
 The client opens a URL, the server returns 402 Payment Required with a signed quote, the client's wallet signs an authorization, the request is retried, the server verifies the payment on-chain and serves the data.
 Total time: about two seconds.

 There is no signup.
 No API key.
 No monthly plan.
 No dashboard to log into.
 The wallet address is the identity.
 The settlement is the receipt.